Warning: Line of Duty spoilers

 Line of Duty series 6 cast: Who will star in Line of Duty?

-Line of Duty’s three lead actors, Adrian Dunbar (Supt Ted Hastings), Vicky McClure (DI Kate Fleming), and Martin Compston (DS Steve Arnott), are all back for series six to the delight of fans.
+Line of Duty's three lead actors, Adrian Dunbar (Supt Ted Hastings), Vicky McClure (DI Kate Fleming), and Martin Compston (DS Steve Arnott), are all back for series six to the delight of fans.

-Joining them will be Shalom Brune-Franklin, who plays DC Chloe Bishop – the newest member of the AC-12 team.
+Joining them is Shalom Brune-Franklin as DC Chloe Bishop – the newest member of the AC-12 team.
 The actress has previously starred in Cursed, Our Girl, Bad Mothers, and Our Girl.

 Another new cast member for series six is actress and comedian Andi Osho, playing a journalist named Gail Vella, who is believed to have been murdered.
 You may recognise her from I May Destroy You, Curfew, or Kiri.

 Prasanna Puwanarajah (of Defending the Guilty, Patrick Melrose, Doctor Foster, and World on Fire fame) is also joining the cast, as is Perry Fitzpatrick – who previously starred alongside Vicky McClure in Channel 4’s This Is England and I Am Nicola.

 It’s also possible that Taj Atwal (PC Tatleen Sohota) and Aiysha Hart (Murder Squad cop DS Sam Railston) will make a comeback.

 Polly Walker's character Gill Biggeloe has been given a new identity, which doesn't entirely rule out a return in season six, but there would have to be some sturdy justification for bringing her back.

-The guest lead for series six of Line of Duty will be Kelly Macdonald, who will play DCI Joanne Davidson, “the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12”.
+The guest lead for series six of Line of Duty is Kelly Macdonald, who will play DCI Joanne Davidson, “the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12”.

 Line of Duty writer and showrunner Jed Mercurio said at the time of her casting: "We're honoured that Kelly Macdonald will join Martin, Vicky and Adrian in series six of Line Of Duty.
-DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced.”
+DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced."